MikeRixWolfe/CloudBot/README.md

 ### Documentation

 The CloudBot documentation is currently somewhat outdated and may not be correct.
-If you need any help, please visit our [IRC channel](https://webchat.snoonet.org/#gonzobot-dev) and we will be happy to assist you.

 To write your own plugins, visit the [Plugins Wiki Page](https://github.com/CloudBotIRC/CloudBot/wiki/Writing-your-first-command-plugin).